Boeing SUGAR Volt – Aircraft of the Future

 According to comments from the Boeing team’s report, in the long-run hybrid electric engine technology “is a clear winner.”
 Marty Bradley, the leader of the initiative at Boeing, says the design incorporates some technologies for the sake of making sure they are developed enough to become viable options at some time in the future.
 Bradley has stressed that the purpose of the SUGAR study is to â€œstart the industry thinking about and planning technologies that future vehicles will need in 2030 to 2050.
 While Boeing is interested in developing environmentally progressive vehicles, it would be premature to conclude that any of the concepts we study under this contract will replace any of Boeing’s commercial products.

 Still, it’s very clear that the benefits of these technologies being developed and utilized in the future should be significant, and certainly justify investing today for a large potential payoff years from now.
 At Stratos Jet Charters we firmly support the advancement of aviation technology, and are as curious as anyone in seeing the cutting-edge innovations that will come years from now from the team at Boeing and elsewhere.

-Are you ready to book your Istanbul to Ankara charter flight yet?
+Are you ready to book your Fort Lauderdale and Bahamas charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!Call 888-593-9066